 California Privacy Rights Act (CPRA), the amended version of the California Consumer Privacy Act (CCPA), applies to businesses targeting California residents on a threshold basis.
 Businesses to which the law applies must provide consumers with a privacy policy/privacy notice.

-A CCPA privacy policy must contain the categories of personal data collected, specific purposes, consumer rights including the right to opt-out, methods to exercise these rights, etc. Penalties for non-compliance can range up to $7500 per violation.
+It must contain the categories of personal data collected, specific purposes, consumer rights including the right to opt-out, methods to exercise these rights, etc. Penalties for non-compliance can range up to $7500 per violation.

 LGPD